 Have you considered doing a home swap as a way to save money while seeing the world?

-I'd like to introduce you to Jill Collins, our next guest in the Solo Traveler Insiders Speaker Series on March 9th.
+I'd like to introduce you to Jill Collins, a recent guest in our Solo Traveler Insiders Speaker Series.
 Jill is a way-shower, connector, and innovator who is dedicated to weaving what’s possible into the everyday.

 Driven by the belief that everyone has a message to share, Jill is dedicated to bringing out the very best in people by helping them to see value in their unique experiences and have the confidence and tools to give back to others.
 Jill has founded several thriving businesses, including an international coaching practice she founded after unexpectedly losing her husband, that helps widows and divorcees take charge of their lives and master their finances after the loss of a partner.